Concatenated Codes for Short-Molecule DNA Storage with Sequencing Channels of Positive Zero-Undetected-Error Capacity: Introduction

-Reference \cite{gerzon2025capacity} showed that the log-cardinality cannot exceed \eqref{eq: optimal log-cardinality DNA}, up to an $o(\text{\ensuremath{\frac{1}{\log M}}})$ additive term.
-In addition, an achievability result showed that \eqref{eq: optimal log-cardinality DNA} can be attained, but with the additional constraint that $\beta\in(\frac{1}{2\log|{\calX}|},\frac{1}{\log|{\calX}|})$, that is, the molecules are short, still not very short.
-Recently in \cite{tamir2025dna}, \cite[Conjecture 4]{shomorony2022information} was established throughout the entire short-molecule regime $\beta\in(0,\frac{1}{\log|{\cal X}|})$.
-This was achieved by conducting a random coding analysis, in which codewords are drawn by randomly choosing a point in the probability simplex based on Dirichlet distribution and then rounding them to integer count vectors.
+Gerzon {\em et al.} \cite{gerzon2025capacity} showed that the log-cardinality cannot exceed \eqref{eq: optimal log-cardinality DNA}, up to an $o(\text{\ensuremath{\frac{1}{\log M}}})$ additive term.
+In addition, an achievability result showed that \eqref{eq: optimal log-cardinality DNA} can be attained, but with the additional constraint that $\beta\in(\frac{1}{2\log|{\calX}|},\frac{1}{\log|{\calX}|})$, that is, the molecules are short, but not too short. \cite{tamir2025dna} recently established \cite[Conjecture 4]{shomorony2022information} throughout the entire short-molecule regime $\beta\in(0,\frac{1}{\log|{\cal X}|})$.
+This was achieved by conducting a random coding analysis, in which codewords are drawn by randomly choosing a point in the probability simplex based on the Dirichlet distribution and then rounding to integer count vectors.
 Another contribution in \cite{tamir2025dna} is a low-complexity coding scheme termed \emph{partition coding}.
-The codebook construction is deterministic, and additionally, the decoder operation is reduced to \emph{sorting} the frequency vector of the output reads, which can be achieved in a computational complexity of $\Theta(M^{\beta\log|\calX|}\log M)$ using standard sorting algorithms.
-This simple technique is capable of asymptotically achieving \eqref{eq: optimal log-cardinality DNA} for any $\frac{1}{3\log|\calX|} < \beta < \frac{1}{\log|\calX|}$.
+The codebook construction is deterministic, and decoding reduces to \emph{sorting} the frequency vector of the output reads, which standard sorting algorithms perform in $\Theta(M^{\beta\log|\calX|}\log M)$ time.
+This simple technique asymptotically achieves \eqref{eq: optimal log-cardinality DNA} for any $\frac{1}{3\log|\calX|} < \beta < \frac{1}{\log|\calX|}$.